-Chasing the unicorn: Suddenly the liberal dream of an income tax is tantalizingly real
+‘We’re elated’: Suddenly the liberal dream of an income tax is tantalizingly real

 I’ll be the first to admit, I didn’t think it would work.
 The city hasn’t exactly wowed of late with its legal wizardry.
 The latest low point was the predictable thrashing it took in court last month for its ham-handed efforts to save the Showbox music club.

 And the city could still fail here.
-The state Supreme Court could decline to hear the case, or could hear it and sustain the 84-year-old precedent.
+The state Supreme Court could decline to hear the case, or could hear it and sustain the 86-year-old precedent.
 Even if an income tax wins in court, there still will be countless political hurdles to applying such a scheme statewide (you could call such a ruling the “Tim Eyman Permanent Employment Act”).

 But, says Burbank: “What just happened is they cleared away all the underbrush.
 Now the court can go to the heart of the issue.”

-Note: Correction: A previous version of this column incorrectly said a Washington State Supreme Court ruling on income tax was in 1935.
-It was 1933.